RoelvandenBerg/groundwater_timenet/README.md

 ### Projection
 Dutch spatial data uses _Amersfoort / RD New_ projection.
 Since the datasources we use use this projection we do not provide an interface that transforms this data.
 If we would want to use this.
-This is the way to go:

-     def get_transform(source_EPSG=4326, target_EPSG=28992):
-         """
-         Returns transform to transform coordinates from source to target.
-         Defaults to transform from WSG84 to Amersfoort / RD new.
-         """
-         source = osr.SpatialReference()
-         source.ImportFromEPSG(source_EPSG)

-         target = osr.SpatialReference()
-         target.ImportFromEPSG(target_EPSG)

-         return osr.CoordinateTransformation(source, target)

 ### DINO
 #### Groundwater stations